Gilead-BioStats/gsm/tests/testthat/_snaps/Disp_Map_Raw.md

       -- Checking Input Data for `Disp_Map_Raw()` --

-      x the following columns not found in df: SITEID x NA check not run
+      x the following columns not found in df: StudDCReason x NA check not run
       x Empty Value check not run
       x Unique Column Check not run